Reindeer and snowman poop

 bag them all up... it takes longer than you think!

-Thinking of doing some reindeer poop?
+Thinking of selling reindeer poop?
 Or any other kind of poop?

 Planning to sell bags of 'reindeer food' at your fair?
 Think